Pecan Lodge owners Justin and Diane Fourton have started a non-profit called Dinner Bell Dallas.

 The Rustic will now donate a second sandwich for every Hot Chicken & Cheese Sandwich donated to a hospital worker.
 (Courtesy of The Rustic)

-Austin-based Terry Black's Barbecue has debuted in Deep Ellum.
+Austin-based Terry Black's Barbecue debuted in Deep Ellum in 2019.
 (Courtesy of Terry Black's)

 goodfriend Beer Garden & Burger House has changed its name to Good Citizen.